 “Superfood” is a popular buzzword you’ve probably seen on health blogs, in grocery stores, and from well-meaning friends.
 And every year, there’s a new trending “superfood”.
 Whether the latest fad is a rare fruit from the Amazon or a seed that cures every disease known to man, most superfoods build on hype, not evidence of real health benefits.

 So although there’s no such thing as a “superfood”, we’ve put together a shortlist of four foods that have substantial evidence behind them.

 Garlic has strong evidence to suggest it can improve cardiovascular health by reducing blood pressure and improving cholesterol profiles.
 Garlic also provides antioxidant benefits because it supports the activity of glutathione, a powerful antioxidant.
 There is also evidence to suggest garlic consumption may help lower fasting blood glucose levels.
 Including cloves of garlic in your diet is one of the healthiest habits you can have.

-Dark berries, including blueberries, are a rich source of anthocyanins and pterostilbene.
+Dark berries, including blueberries, are a rich source of phytochemicals and pterostilbene.
 Anthocyanins are thought to be the probable reason why dark berries can influence brain activity.
 Older people can eat dark berries to improve memory.
-Though the mechanism behind this effect — increasing a growth factor called BDNF - could potentially work for young people as well, although this area of research is preliminary.
+The mechanism behind this effect — increasing a growth factor called BDNF — could potentially work for young people as well, although this area of research is preliminary.

-Studies suggest that supplementing spirulina can dramatically decrease LDL-C, triglycerides, and total cholesterol while raising HDL-C. Animal research suggests spirulina may also be neuroprotective, but human studies are needed to confirm this effect.
+Studies suggest that supplementing spirulina can dramatically decrease LDL-C, triglycerides, and total cholesterol while raising HDL-C. Animal research suggests that spirulina may also be neuroprotective, but human studies are needed to confirm this effect.

 Unfortunately, spirulina is the worst-tasting supplement on this list.